-The 618 South Michigan Avenue building was designed by architect William Carbys Zimmerman in 1913.
+The 618 S. Michigan Ave. building was designed by architect William Carbys Zimmerman in 1913.
 Known as the Arcade Building, the 10-story building sported a grid-like façade with large windows and minimal masonry and housed specialty shops, photographers, publishers and the American Red Cross.
-The seventh floor of this building was also home to Columbia College from 1927 until 1936 when it was associated with the Pestalozzi Froebel Teachers’ College.
+The seventh floor of this building was also home to Columbia from 1927 until 1936 when it was associated with the Pestalozzi Froebel Teachers’ College.

 This was a perfect evening.
 You get to see all kinds of beautiful views of the the city, and you get taken out on the lake to see the city from the water.
 I took a few hundred pictures and videos.